Andrea101288/Covid-19-Analisys/README.md

 # Covid-19-Analysis
 Analysis and Visualization of Covid-19 Data
-This Project was done during an Online Data Visualization on Udemy.
+This Project was done during an Online Data Visualization course on Udemy.

 Preprocessed Used Dataset Link: https://github.com/laxmimerit/Covid-19-Preprocessed-Dataset by [Laxmi Kant Tiwari](https://github.com/laxmimerit/)